Flightscope Mevo, the TL;DR review

-See how there’s two totally different ball flights?
+See how there are two totally different ball flights?
 Yeah…

 Hindsight being what it is, I wish I would’ve separated my driver swings from my 7 iron swings.

-I found it easiest to hit the ball then take a screenshot afterwards.
+I found it easiest to hit the ball then take a screenshot afterward.

-For you techies, I’m sure that’s gonna be an emphatic “YES!!!”, so you do you.
-If you’re not that worried, here’s an image I found:
+For you techies, though, I’m sure that’s gonna be an emphatic “YES!!!”, so let me show you this:

 Just to help me feel better about myself: